Changissnz/nu_merchant_principal/README.md

 corrective criticism.
 Any attempts of this sort of criticism is responded back by those that first invoked hurt of their own cultural and other group-based forms of unity through bondage.
+The distinct ways of life are different because of the reason of choice and conviction in the choice in the duration of time's accumulated effects.